Klipper3d/klipper/docs/BLTouch.md

 Connecting BL-Touch
 ===================
-Once you've hooked up the BL-Touch servo connector to a `control_pin` according to the BL-Touch documentation or of your MCU, you need to configure these pins with Klipper:
+Once you've hooked up the BL-Touch servo connector to a `control_pin` according to the BL-Touch documentation or of your MCU.
+Using the original wiring, the yellow wire from the tripple is the `control_pin`, the white wire from the pair is the `sensor_pin`.
+You need to configure these pins according to your wiring with Klipper:

     [bltouch]
     sensor_pin: P1.24